 … And that’s just a small taste.

-About these recordings: Tony used reel-to-reel recorders, and used those master tapes to make these recordings, but he apparently threw out those tapes when he moved from Summit to Rhode Island after leaving Pingry.
+About these recordings: Du Bourg used reel-to-reel recorders, and used those master tapes to make these recordings, but he apparently threw out those tapes when he moved from Summit to Rhode Island after leaving Pingry.
 So I borrowed LPs, cassette tapes and CDs in the possession of the school.
 Ms. Eileen Hymas at the Pingry Library interrupted her summer vacation to unearth the “Music at Pingry” LPs in the library collection, and let me borrow them.
 Mr. Andrew Moore, Pingry’s director of music, kindly provided the cassette tapes and CDs in the music department’s collection.

 The recordings vary in quality — both in terms of how they were made, and how well they have aged.
 Beyond that, despite some fairly effective software, I wasn’t able to remove all of the scratches, ticks and tape hiss.
 Still, a lot of the recordings have held up well and sound decent, if not great — intimate recordings of small groups, and grand, magisterial performances in churches.